-Biomass estimates are calculated using SAS (version 9.3).
+Biomass and abundance estimates are calculated using SAS (version 9.4).
 Swept area is estimated by applying a wingspread of 11.7 m to tow length.
 Tow length is set to time towed multiplied by a towing speed of 3 knots.
 The swept area is thus $0.019 \text{ nm}^2/\text{hour}$.

 The catch in each tow divided by the swept area represents a sample of shrimp density (in kg and numbers) in a stratum.
 From these samples the mean and standard error of the density in each stratum are calculated and multiplied by the area of the respective stratum to give estimates of strata biomass and abundance.
-The biomass and abundance for the 16 strata are summed to give the overall value for the survey area.
+Strata estimates are summed to give the overall value for the survey area.

-Due to weather constraints, some strata have not been covered in some years.
+Due to weather and time constraints, some strata have not been covered in some years.
 For any missing stratum in year t, the stratum biomass is estimated as follows.
 1) The proportion of biomass (p) (out of the total biomass) in the specific stratum is taken as the mean of all p's from years where data exist for all strata.
 Mean p's are calculated separately for the first and last time series.
 2) The total biomass for year t, B, is calculated as: $B = (\Sigma biomass in all strata with data in year <math>t$) / (1-p).
-The biomass in the missing stratum, B stratum, is then given as: B stratum = B p.
-These calculations implicitly assume that the distribution of shrimp is constant from year to year.
+The biomass in the missing stratum, B{stratum}, is then given as: B{stratum} = B p.
+These calculations assume that the distribution of shrimp remains constant from year to year.